-Official grades are turned in to the Registrar from the Dean of CPM, at which time the Student Portal, you.westernu.edu, is updated.
+Official grades are turned in to the Registrar from the Dean of CPM, or Dean's designee, at which time the Student Portal, my.westernu.edu, is updated.
 Official grade reports and unofficial transcripts will be available on the Student Portal throughout the academic year.
 For more information on how to access the Student Portal, visit the Registrar's website.
 Additionally, non-official grade information is available through the Academic Progress Portal.
 A cumulative numeric score will be calculated and posted on the transcript.
 Class ranking is also available upon request in the Registrar's Office.